fcarvalhopacheco/whots18-data-report/docs/source/4_section.md

 estimate of the quality of the thermosalinograph measurements.
 Of the five casts, none was identified as temperature outliers after comparing it against the thermosalinograph data and removed from the analysis.
-The mean difference between the CTD and the internal temperature sensor was -0.21145°C, with a standard deviation of ± 0.01832°C.
+The mean difference between the CTD and the internal temperature sensor was -0.2114 °C, with a standard deviation of ± 0.0183 °C.

 ## Shipboard ADCP